dionjwa/deno-redis-broadcastchannel/README.md

 ## Usage:

+It's a drop in replacement, with one exception: you need to call `channel.connect()`

 Configuration is via env vars:

 - `DENO_BROADCAST_REDIS_URL`: the full redis URL connection string.
 For the docker-compose stack it's: